boxiangliulab/ISSAC/README.md

 Each column‘s meaning: 1) intron junction information 2) UMI count of the intron in the bam files Here, we use UMI counts to quantify intron junction reads to avoid PCR amplication bias

-After obtaining all the .junc and .stat file for each metacell, we perform intron cluster and site quantification
+After obtaining all the .junc and .stat file for each metacell, we perform splice site partner definition and splice usage ratio computing

 2）
 ```